rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 node could end up having an effect on nodes that are presequent to it.

 **CLARIFICATION**
-All nodes that are entered in between a section's open and close events are said to define the content of a section.
-These nodes are said to be the content nodes of a section.
+All nodes entered in between a section's open and close events are said to represent the content nodes of a section.

-Note that this clarification is needed, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a declared section.
-This would otherwise be inconsistent with not associating sectioning nodes with their own section.
+Note that this clarification is needed, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a section.
+This would otherwise be inconsistent with the initial requirement that it must be possible to treat a section as a whole.
+That is, because of not associating sectioning nodes with their own section.

 **CLARIFICATION**